mzagozda/FontChangerExtension/README.md

-# Project Name
+# Font Changer

-This is my favourite browser extension allowing to choose custom fonts in order to override default fonts of any given website.
+This is my favourite browser extension that allows to choose custom fonts in order to override default fonts of any given website.

 ## Installation

-Provide detailed step-by-step instructions on how to get a development environment running.
+1. Clone the repo
+2. Open Chrome and head to Extensions -> Manage Extensions
+3. Enable Developer Mode
+4. Press "Load unpacked" and select the cloned repo folder

 ## Usage

-Explain how to use your project.
-Include screenshots or code examples as necessary.
+Click on the extension icon and a popup will appear.
+On it, you can change the font family, size, style and weight.
+You can also add your own custom font.

 ## Features

-List the features of your project.
-This could include:

-- Feature 1
-- Feature 2
-- Feature 3
+- Change the font and it's properties on any website
+- Add custom fonts
+- Change the font globally, or set it site specific

 ## Contributing

-State if you are open to contributions and what your requirements are for accepting them.

-For example:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License